Set Desktop & Lock Screen Wallpaper Using Intune Win32 App

 New Lock Screen Wallpaper

-You can configure a few other optional wallpaper settings from the Settings catalog.
-Depending on your requirements, you may use these options.
-You can search for these settings in the settings picker and find more information.
+You can also configure several optional wallpaper-related settings from the Settings Catalog.
+Depending on your requirements, you may choose to use these options.
+You can search for these settings in the settings picker to find additional details.

 • Allow only bitmapped wallpaper (User).